-Hampstead School local offer sets out in one place - on our website - what we provide for children and young people with special educational needs and/or disabilities (SEND) throughout their time with us.
-The Local Offer explains how we help students move on to the next stage of their lives.
-Our SEN policy gives more detail about our day to day procedures.
+This document sets out, in one place, what we provide for children and young people with special educational needs and/or disabilities (SEND) throughout their time with us.
+Our Students with Special Educational Needs and/or Disabilities Policy gives more detail about our day-to-day procedures.

-The Local Offer document sets out a wide range of information about the specialist services, that provide support and information for families of children and young people with Additional Needs.
-The Local Offer also explains the procedures for requesting an assessment for an Education Health and Care Plan (EHCP) - which is replacing the SEN statement.
+We provide a wide range of information about the specialist services that provide support and information for families of children and young people with Additional Needs.
+The SEND Information Report also explains the procedures for requesting an assessment for an Education, Health and Care Plan (EHCP).

-You will also find a very wide range of useful information in the following hyperlink http://www.localoffer.camden.gov.uk about, for example:
+You will also find a very wide range of useful information in the following link: